Physical and Behavioral Liabilities of Addiction and Depression

 - Erratic changes in mood or disposition

-- Constant preoccupation with drinking
+- Constant preoccupation with drinking or using substances

-- Legal problems related to drinking
+- Legal problems related to addiction

 - Loss of interest in relationships or professional endeavors